Lost Cats

 This is an overview of the most effective strategies for finding lost cats.
 This information plus additional resources can be found in this eBook.
 It also includes shelter information and trap loan resources for the Pacific Northwest region.
 To download on a computer, phone or tablet, click the link below.

-Crash Course: How to Find a Lost Cat.”
+“Crash Course: How to Find a Lost Cat.”

-The first thing to consider when a cat goes missing is whether it is an indoor-only cat, displaced cat, or an outdoor access cat.
+The first thing to consider when a cat goes missing is whether it is an indoor-only cat, a displaced cat, or an outdoor access cat.
 A displaced cat is one that is lost in unfamiliar territory.
 A cat who gets out of its carrier at a vet clinic, escapes from a car while traveling or gets out of its home too soon after a move is a displaced cat.

 Strategies for finding a lost indoor‐only cat are different from finding an outdoor‐access cat who hasn’t returned home.